Queen Elizabeth National Park Savannah

-Chimpanzees are, by nature, a lot more aggressive but the groups you can visit are habituated.
-Aggression towards humans in that context is extremely rare but you have to exercise caution when near chimps.
+Chimpanzees are, by nature, a lot more aggressive, but conservation authorities have habituated the groups you’re permitted to visit.
+Aggression towards humans in that context is extremely rare, but you have to exercise caution when near chimps.
 These are some of the precautions to be observed while tracking chimps in QENP’s Kyambura gorge.

 - Do not use flash photography

 - Back away slowly if the animal approaches you

 - In the forest, the path or trail does not belong to you.
 Never block the animal’s path.

 Sectors in Queen Elizabeth NP